-If your last examinations take place in May, the date of award will be 1 August in the year of the last examination that contributes to the award.
+If your last assessments take place in May/June, the date of award will be 1 August in the year of the last assessment that contributes to the award.

-If your last examinations take place in October, the date of award will be 1 December in the year of the last examination that contributes to the award.
+If your last assessments take place in October/November, the date of award will be 1 December in the year of the last assessments that contributes to the award.